FACT CHECK: Why Lord Shiva’s Natraj Statue Is Installed At The European Nuclear Research Facility?

 The statue was gifted by the Government of India to celebrate its association with CERN, which started in the 1960s and remains strong today.
 India enjoys the position of Associate Member State.

 “India is one of CERN’s associate member states.
-CERN is a multicultural organisation that welcomes scientists from more than 100 countries and 680 institutions.
+CERN is a multicultural organization that welcomes scientists from more than 100 countries and 680 institutions.
 The Shiva statue is only one of the many statues and art pieces at CERN,” says the CERN’s website.

 File:Shiva's statue at CERN engaging in the Nataraja dance.jpg - Wikimedia Commons

 “Hundreds of years ago, Indian artists created visual images of dancing Shivas in a beautiful series of bronzes.
 In our time, physicists have used the most advanced technology to portray the patterns of the cosmic dance.
-The metaphor of the cosmic dance thus unifies ancient mythology, religious art and modern physics,” the plaque reads.
+The metaphor of the cosmic dance thus unifies ancient mythology, religious art, and modern physics,” the plaque reads.

 Interestingly, while the statue is a religious and spiritual symbol, it was created by an atheist artist from Tamil Nadu.
 According to a BBC report, popularly known as ‘Sirpi’ (craftsman), Rajan is one of the active supporters of Periyar’s principles in Tamil social media circles.